chriskeating/readr/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.
-  What's In The Cooler™ - The Definitive Guide to World of Beer
+  The Growler™ - The Definitive Guide to World of Beer

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.